 Servant >> Example of God’s people >>

-Example of the Church – We are obligated to set a good example for
+gospel and encourage others in the faith.
+We are obligated to set a good example for

 impressions.
-If we want them to believe we are faithful children of God, then
+If we want them to believe Christianity is a good thing, then

-may become a source of spiritual knowledge and advice to them regarding the
+may become a source of spiritual inspiration and advice to them regarding

 (62f) Paradox